jrie/flagCookies/README.md

 Cookies can be allowed (permitted) or in particular forced to be deleted by "flagging" them.

-Auto-flagging can be used for a domain (subdomain based) to auto clear all non permitted cookies, even undiscoverd ones.
+Auto-flagging can be used for a domain (subdomain based) to auto clear all non permitted cookies, even undiscovered ones.

 Global flagging does remove all non particular permitted cookies for all domains, even new ones.